tjip-b/RushHour2/README.md

 Algortihm that solves the board game rush hour.
 There are three implemented methods: Breadth First, Depth First and Branchh & Bound.
 These methods can be applied on seven different boards (three 6x6 easy boards, three 9x9 medium boards and one 12x12 hard board) which are included in the /data folder (the seven different boards can be viewed at http://heuristieken.nl/wiki/index.php?title=Rush_Hour).

+# Chosen data structure

+Our data structure consists of modules, with functions and classes.
+We have four classes.
+The first is Board, which is the rushhour board.
+The second is Car, which contains all the attributes of a car, such as its position, its length and its direction (hoirzontal or vertical).
+The third class is RushHour.
+In this class, Board and Car come together, so the game can be played.
+Our last class is algorithms.
+Algortihms contains the heuristic algorithms that are available to solve the board.
+There are three main methods in here, breadth_first, depth_first and depth_random which will be explained later.
+We have three modules, that contain algorithms that assist other functions.
+We have a load module, that loads the board, a helpers module that consists of assisting functios and a bruteforce module, that makes random moves.

 ## Getting Started

 No need for requirement.txt.
 Based only on pyhton 3.7.
 Should run out of the box